respawn-app/FlowMVI/docs/CONTRIBUTING.md

 * If you submit a PR that changes behavior or adds a new plugin, please add tests for it.
 * All contributions are welcome, including your plugin ideas or plugins you used in your project.
-* We're especially looking for people who use FlowMVI in an iOS-compatible KMP project because we would like to include the adapters and solutions people to the core library to improve overall experience of library users out-of-the-box.
+* We're especially looking for people who use FlowMVI in an iOS-compatible KMP project because we would like to include the adapters and solutions people came up with to the core library to improve overall experience of library users out-of-the-box.